ch0k0bn/irma-formatter-tutorial/README.md

 ## Level 1
 (branch balbuzard-level1)

-level 1 consist in returning a result easily displayed in a <pre></pre> field
+level 1 consist in returning a result easily displayed in a pre field

 ## Level 2
 (branch balbuzard-level2)